ENGSCI 355 : Simulation Modelling for Process Design

 The course will not include live online events.

-Attendance on campus is required for the test.
+Attendance on campus is required for the test, exam and some labs.

 The activities for the course are scheduled as a standard weekly timetable.